 This post may contain references or links to products from one or more partners of our parent company and/or subsidiaries of our parent company.
 For more information, visit this page.

 August 9, 2021

 Costco laminate flooring: is it any good?

 Everyone loves shopping at Costco (we certainly do, at least!)
 And for the most part, the store offers great deals on all sorts of products.

-But: even though Costco partners with top laminate flooring brands like Shaw and Mohawk, there are some pretty negative reviews for Costco laminate products floating around the internet.
+But: even though Costco partners with top laminate flooring brands like Shaw and Mohawk, there are some mixed reviews for Costco laminate products floating around the internet.
 And you’re probably wondering why that is.

 Plus, if you’ve looked into buying laminate flooring from Costco, you may have noticed some other weird things—certain products are carried in stores, while others are only offered by third-party “consultants”, for example.

 All of that to say, there’s a lot of weirdness around Costco laminate flooring, and we’re here to clear it up!

 In this Costco laminate flooring review, we’ll explain exactly which products Costco sells, talk about their pros and cons, show you how the buying process works, and even discuss the other floors you can buy there.